uscensusbureau/SABLE/README.md

 ### Lists of Stop Words

-Lists of NLTK stop words for multiple languages are provided.
+Lists of common "stop" words useful in text analysis are provided for multiple languages.
+These lists come from the NLTK module.
 Foreign accent marks have been removed from characters, and some lists have been modified slightly in other ways.

 ### Examples